Should Lawyers Use Billboards for Personal Injury Advertising?

 But even with a 1-800 vanity phone number, I don’t recommend advertising on billboards without some direct response advertising.

-If you can’t afford to advertise on TV, radio, and especially Google Ads for lawyers are affordable options for an advertising campaign that includes billboards.
+If you can’t afford to advertise on TV or radio, Google Ads for lawyers is an affordable option for an advertising campaign that includes billboards.

 Google Ads is inexpensive, highly controllable, unlike TV, and works great on its own.
 But you can greatly increase ROI by adding billboards if you use the same branding on the billboards as in your Google Ads title.